mariunaise/HDA-Thesis/content/SMHD.typ

 === Impact of temperature

-Usually we will perform enrollment at room temperature.
-We will now take a look at the impact of changing the temperature both during the enrollment and the reconstruction phase.
+We will now take a look at the impact on the error rates of changing the temperature both during the enrollment and the reconstruction phase.

-==== Different reconstruction temperature

-==== Different enrollment temperature
+The most common case to look at, is if we consider a fixed temperature during enrollment, most likely $25°C$.
+Since we wont always be able to recreate lab-like conditions during the reconstruction phase, it makes sense to look at the error rates at which reconstruction was performed at different temperatures.

+#figure(
+  include("../graphics/plots/temperature/25_5_re.typ"),
+  caption: [Reconstruction at different temperatures] )<fig:smhd_tmp_reconstruction>

+@fig:smhd_tmp_reconstruction shows the results of this experiment conducted with a 2-bit configuration.\
+As we can see, the further we move away from the temperature of enrollment, the higher the bit error rates turns out to be.

+// Table here with BER without helper data and with 100 metrics for best improvement case.
+Talk about improvements in numerical parts

 === Gray coding

+In @sect:smhd_improvements, we discussed how a gray coded labelling for the quantizer could improve the bit error rates of the S-Metric method.